Team-Gaceon/open-source-python-template/README.md

 For now, we're focusing on two components: the test and the function itself.

-To access the functional component, you can go to src folder.
+To develop or maintain features, navigate to the /src directory.

     cd src

-To access the functional component, you can go to tests folder.
+To add or modify test component, navigate to the /tests directory.

     cd tests